 It started with a dream I had last night.
 I dreamt I was back in my childhood home as myself at my current age.
-I was having a shower, and my mother had driven up to the garage, honking her car horn for me to come out to greet her at the garage.
+I was having a shower, and a family member had driven up to the garage, honking the car horn for me to come out to greet them at the garage.
 I rushed out of the shower, half-dressed and still wet.
-I felt very vulnerable being so exposed, yet I reacted almost on instinct, to run out of the shower to heed her call.
+I felt very vulnerable being so exposed, yet my actions were instinctive – I just ran out of the shower to heed the call.
 I then find myself in my childhood bedroom trying to escape through the window, but there is a spider web in front of each of the two window openings and the large central glass panel.
 In each spider web sits a spider.
 I wanted to kill the spiders but realised that if I were to spray insect killer on one web, it would reverberate to the others, and I wouldn’t be able to kill all three spiders at once.
 One or two might scurry away while I’m focused on one.
-The dream ended when I, as the dreamer, realised that this dream symbolises how trapped and vulnerable I feel when thinking of my mother (there’s a long back story here which I won’t go into).
+The dream ended when I, as the dreamer, realised that this dream symbolises how trapped and vulnerable I feel when thinking of that person.
 The dream ended there.

 The chapter I was reading was “Using the Symbols with emotional and relationship issues”.
 The technique I was meant to read next was a self-treatment “for letting go of blocked feelings or unhealthy attachments”.
 I mean, really, how amazing!
 I know Reiki’s timing is always perfect, and we get what we need precisely when we need it.
 Still, every time I see evidence of that in my life, it’s just so amazing and fills me with so much gratitude and respect for this incredible Divinely Guided Energy.